+Rapporteur’s summary:

+All companies agree that down-selection of length of the HARQ RTT timers is unnecessary when multiple QoS profiles are associated with the same DST L2 ID, hence rapporteur suggest the below proposal.

+Proposal 23: [18/18] For GC, down-selection of the length of the HARQ RTT timer is unnecessary when multiple QoS profiles are associated with the same DST L2 ID.

 Question 6.1-7: If the answer of Q6.1-6 is Yes, for GC, how to perform the down-selection of the length of the HARQ RTT timer, which option do you prefer?
 Please give your comments.